 Coyote and I walk into the parking lot, climb into my rig, recline the seats and soon we are snoozing, dreaming of stories.
 Hundreds of folks park their cars, walk past us into the museum, and out again.
 The sun travels the sky.
 Birds change their songs from morning to afternoon.
 By the time we wake up, long shadows stretch across the landscape and the parking lot is nearly empty.
 Just before closing time, Coyote yips and yelps in delight as we make a desperate dash for the entrance.

-This story was commissioned by The High Desert Museum (Bend, OR) and was first published in 2002.
+This story was commissioned by The High Desert Museum (Bend, OR).